 Binaries, Young Carers and The Barriers to Accessing Higher Education

-“I would like to send a message to staff, teachers and tutors – all young adult carers need help.
+This is about the barriers to higher education young carers face… “I would like to send a message to staff, teachers and tutors – all young adult carers need help.
 Some staff need to respect the fact that when we leave college or school at the end of the day, we don’t go home and go out with friends, we go home and take care of someone until they are in bed.
 It’s a hard job but it’s the best job ever.”
-Leanne: Voices of young adult carers
+Leanne: Voices of young adult carers.

 The National Institute of Adult Continuing Education, England and Wales starts its 2013 report ‘Access and Inclusion: Young Adult Carers and Education and Training‘ with the above quote.
 The mind is a funny thing, and we associate it with so much ‘intelligence’, but as I get older and come across more and more clumsy systems for appraising and valuing (or not valuing in many cases), I equate the word intelligence increasingly with listening.